wehs7661/ensemble_md/docs/theory.rst

 5.2.
 Histogram correction
 -------------------------
-sss
+In our experiment, we tried applying histogram corrections upon weight combination across replicas to correct the effect that the targeting distribution

 5.3.
 Our experience with the correction schemes
 -----------------------------------------------
+As per our experiments with the correction schemes (also partly discussed in our paper [Hsu2024]_), here are some interesting observations about the correction schemes:

-As discussed in our paper [Hsu2024]_, we found that the application of weight combination schemes lengthened the weight convergence time for a weight-updating REXEE simulation without necessarily converging to more accurate weights.
-Moreoever, combining weights using weighted averages
+- Generally, the application of weight combination schemes would lengthen the weight convergence time for a weight-updating REXEE simulation without necessarily converging to more accurate weights.
+- Weight combination

 6. Free energy calculations
 ===========================